nareshbhatia/mobx-state-router/README.md

 ```

 ### Link
-The `Link` component renders an anchor tag that redirects to the target route without any flicker.
+The `Link` component Creates an <a> element that links to a router state.
+It redirects to the target state without reloading the entire app, thus avoiding potential flickers.

 ```
 export interface LinkProps {